spack/spack-monitor/docs/getting_started/install.rst

     $ docker-compose build

+Note that if you just do ``docker-compose up -d`` without building, it will build it for you.
+It's good practice to keep these steps separate so you can monitor them more closely.
 Once you have the base container built, you can bring it up (which also will pull the other containers for nginx and the database).